EPHS-Java-2020/final-post-ap-project-2020-javavavava/README.md

 Hi this is Priyanka and im making the riddle game part of the game.
 I am also working on the GUI of the game.

 Hi this is Rachel and I'm working on the Memory/List game.
 I'm having some trouble with showing the list and removing the list from the UI after 30 seconds.

+Hi this is Vinuthna and I'm working on Making tic-tac-toe with computer.
+There are alot of confusing 2d arrays to use in it.